wordpress-mobile/test-cases/test-cases/gutenberg/group.md

 -   Nest some blocks inside
 -   Check if each selected block gets solid blue border
 -   Check if each first child gets dashed grey border
--   Check if margins and paddings do not bounce when changing selection (exception is the trasition of the selected block connected with making space for FloatingToolbar)
--   Check if there is no weird/unexpected extra free space around blocks

 Expected look:
 ![BorderStyling](../resources/group-border-styling.png)